SamuraisEpic/vfio-gpu-passthrough/README.md

 If ryou plan to passthrough the NVIDIA card, then make sure there's no driver assigned to it because it will screw shit up and mess up everything. if you end up keeping the driver, then refer the process used for Single GPU Passthrough later on.

 #### 2.0: Getting the Libvirt Hooks Helper
 This process is fairly easy, and so there's no sub sections.
 First, make the directory that the hooks will go in with `sudo mkdir -p /etc/libvirt/hooks`.
-Next, get the Libvirt Hok Helper provided by [Passthrough Post](https://passthroughpo.st/simple-per-vm-libvirt-hooks-with-the-vfio-tools-hook-helper/)
+Next, get the Libvirt Hook Helper provided by [Passthrough Post](https://passthroughpo.st/simple-per-vm-libvirt-hooks-with-the-vfio-tools-hook-helper/)